domoxiaojun/ChatGPT-Telegram-Workers/README.md

 ## This project is a modified version of the original project.

-> There are many modifications, please directly check the environment variables in the `src/config/config.ts` file.
+> There are many modifications, please directly check [config doc](./doc/en/CONFIG.md).

 Modifications include but are not limited to: